nikchrts/prj_2/README.md

 - by extracting the contents of the zip file, a 'prj_2' folder should be created
 - place it inside the `src` folder of your catkin workspace
 - next, cd to catkin workspace and compile the workspace, using `catkin_make`.
-- type `roslaunch prj_2 odom.launch`<br>Attention!!
-In order to get actual results, the bag should have been also executed.
+- type `roslaunch prj_2 odom.launch` Remember!!
+The bag should have been also executed.

 ## Further Considerations
 * The bag should be manually executed using the command `rosbag play --clock <path-to-bag-file>`.
 The *--clock* parameter is essential for the proper performance.